-To complete the roof system, where needed special pieces (called blind panel) will be integrated in the aluminum profiles instead of the PV module on the parts of the roof not intended for BIPVT installation.
+To complete the roof system, as shown in Fig. 8, where needed special pieces (called blind panel) will be integrated in the aluminum profiles instead of the PV module on the parts of the roof not intended for BIPVT installation.
 It consists of a folded recycled metal sheet with an insulating material core, few centimeters thick, manufactured in different sizes to be integrated in the BIPVT roof.

-Figure 7.
-3D view of the BIPVT roof system with special piece
+Figure 8.
+3D view of the BIPVT roof system with blind panels